 General

-The initialization process as specified in clause 9.3.2 is invoked when starting the parsing of the CTU syntax specified in clause 7.3.4.2 and the CTU is the first CTU in a tile.
+The initialization process as specified in clause Fehler!
+Verweisquelle konnte nicht gefunden werden. is invoked when starting the parsing of the CTU syntax specified in clause 7.3.4.2 and the CTU is the first CTU in a tile.
 [Ed.
 (YK): The start of the tile group data is also covered by this sentence as each start of the tile group data is the start of a tile.]

 Initialization process